 Watch our video below to know more about rhythm and how you can edit your videos to the beat.

 When it comes to editing music videos, you can be experimental and you can try cool and different things.
 You can have fun with your zooms, flashes, and shots!
 Whether it’s visual effects or the way you cut footage, play around and take the time to develop your own signature style that will help you stand out.
 Music video editing is very stylistic, and that’s why practice is important to develop a style.

 Go through the effects tab in your editing tab and just drag each effect onto a clip, and see what it can do.
 Know your software, know your effects, and play around until you find what makes you unique!

-When it comes to the colour correction of a music video, we’re talking about exposure (how bright or dark your image is), contrast (how much of a difference exists between your shadows, highlights, and mid-tones), and colour balance.
+When it comes to the color correction of a music video, we’re talking about exposure (how bright or dark your image is), contrast (how much of a difference exists between your shadows, highlights, and mid-tones), and color balance.

 This will make your music video consistently look good, and more cinematic overall.
-You’re going to have really consistent colours throughout your footage that makes for a high-quality music video.
+You’re going to have really consistent colors throughout your footage that makes for a high-quality music video.

-Here’s a tutorial that will take you through the colour correction workflow:
+Here’s a tutorial that will take you through the color correction workflow:

-If you want to dig deeper, here’s the complete guide to colour correction in Adobe Premiere Pro.
+If you want to dig deeper, here’s the complete guide to color correction in Adobe Premiere Pro.